IAHispano/Applio-Docs/get-started/Alternatives.md

  ### How to upload my dataset in Paperspace?
  Upload your audio in .wav format using the **Dataset Maker** or click on :file_folder: and setup it manually to `Applio/assets/datasets` creating inside a folder for the program to read it.
+ !!!info Mark the **Save Only Latest** option before training to prevent it from filling up your storage.
+ !!!
 7. Run tensorboard in another terminal, click on :icon-terminal: and enter the following commands:
 ``` js
 cd /notebooks/Applio
 make run-tensorboard
 ```
-8. Your trained model is located in the `logs/model` folder, and the .pth files are in the `logs/zips` folder.
+8. Click on :file_folder: and locate your trained model in the `Applio/logs/model` folder, and the .pth files are in the `Applio/logs/zips` folder.

 -  (If you want to retrain insert the name of your model and enter a higher number of epochs) !!!warning Warning